in2code-de/luxletter/readme.md

 ### Todos for later

+* Embed images in mails?
-* Catch bounce mails
+* Catch bounce mails?
-* HTML for news in newsletter
+* HTML for EXT:news in newsletter?